Strategy & Governance

 They stall in the gaps: unclear ownership, unmade tradeoffs, shifting priorities, and decisions that never quite get finished.

-Governance closes those gaps.
-It gives leadership teams a practical way to keep work aligned, moving, and defensible over time.
+Technology governance closes those gaps.
+It gives nonprofit leadership teams a practical way to keep work aligned, moving, and defensible over time.

 Next Step